yvon/iracing-replay-capture/README.md

 ## Dependencies

-If you plan to use the `record` command it requires :
+If you plan to use the `record` command it requires:
 - OBS (https://obsproject.com/) with preconfigured scene(s) capturing iRacing window
 - OBS websocket (https://github.com/Palakis/obs-websocket/releases) to allow remote control.